fabienjuif/myrtille/README.md

 - `Store.setState(newState: Object) -> void`
   * set state to the given one and triggers listeners
 - `Store.getState() -> State`
-  * get the current state.
+  * get the current state
 - `Store.mutate((state: State) -> void): void`
-  * register a mutation, the `currentState` given in callback HAVE TO be muted, this is [myrtille](https://github.com/fabienjuif/myrtille) (via [immer](https://github.com/immerjs/immer)) that make sure this is done in an immutable way!
+  * register a mutation, the `currentState` given in callback HAVE TO be mutated, it is [myrtille](https://github.com/fabienjuif/myrtille) (via [immer](https://github.com/immerjs/immer)) that makes sure this is done in an immutable way!
   * eg: `store.mutate(state => { state.todos.push({ id: 2, label: 'new' }) })`
 - `Store.dispatch(action: String | Object) -> void`
-  * dispatch an action that listeners can register on, if the action is a string, the `action` is created by [myrtille](https://github.com/fabienjuif/myrtille) to follow the standard rule: `{ type: $yourString }`
+  * dispatch an action that listeners can register on.
+If the action is a string, the `action` is created by [myrtille](https://github.com/fabienjuif/myrtille) to follow the standard rule: `{ type: $yourString }`
   * eg: `store.dispatch('FETCH_TODOS')`
   * eg: `store.dispatch({ type: 'ADD_TODO', payload: { id: 2, label: 'new' }})`
 - `Store.addListener(action: String | Action | Function, callback: Function((store: Store, action: Action) -> void) | void) -> Function`
   * add a listener to the store, a listener **listen** to an action, when this `action` is dispatched, the registered `callback` is called.
   * you can set your `callback` at first argument, in which it will be called for every actions dispatched.
-  * you can play with the store in the given callback (dispatch new action, register mutations, etc)
+  * you can play with the store in the given callback (dispatch new action, register mutations, etc.)
   * calling the returned function will remove your callback
   * eg: [take a look at listeners examples](#listeners-examples)
 - `Store.subscribe(path: String | Function, callback: Function(store: Store, oldState: State, action: Action) | void) -> Function`
   * subcribe to state mutations at given `path`.
-The registered `callback` is called whenever the store as muted at given `path`.
+The registered `callback` is called whenever the store was mutated at given `path`.
   * you can set your `callback` at first argument, in which it will be called for every mutations
-  * you can play with the store in the given callback (dispatch new action, register mutations, etc) but prefer using listeners and dispatching actions.
+  * you can play with the store in the given callback (dispatch new action, register mutations, etc.) but prefer using listeners and dispatching actions.
-  * caling the returned function will unsubscribe your callback
+  * calling the returned function will unsubscribe your callback
 - `Store.contexts: Object`
-  * used to retrieves some informations from your callbacks given in `addListener` and `subscribe`
+  * used to retrieve some informations from your callbacks given to `addListener` and `subscribe`
   * eg: `store.contexts.firebase = require('firebase/app')`

 # Listeners examples
 **Async and mutation**
-- Listen to an action that look like `{ type: 'FETCH_TODOS' }`
+- Listen to an action that looks like `{ type: 'FETCH_TODOS' }`
 - Fetch todos
 - Set todos in store
 ```js